masukomi/passbook2/README.md

 ### Using Different Certificates For Different Passes

 Sometime you might want to be able to use different certificates for different passes.
-This can be done by passing in a Signer class into your PKPass initializer like so
+This can be done by passing in a Signer class into your PKPass initializer.
+You don't have to use environment variables, but it's a good way to make these things easy to rotate in the future when the certs expire.

 ```
-  signer = Passbook::Signer.new {certificate: some_cert, password: some_password, key: some_key, wwdc_cert: some_wwdc_cert}
+  signer = Passbook::Signer.new(
+    certificate:             Rails.root.join(ENV['PASSBOOK_X509_CERTIFICATE']),
+    rsa_private_key:         Rails.root.join(ENV['PASSBOOK_PRIVATE_KEY_PEM']),
+    password:                ENV['PASSBOOK_RSA_PASSWORD'],
+    apple_intermediate_cert: Rails.root.join(ENV['PASSBOOK_APPLE_INTERMEDIATE_CERTIFICATE'])
+  )
-  pk_pass = Passbook::PKPass.new your_json_data, signer
+  pk_pass = Passbook::PKPass.new(data, signer)

   ....
 ```